Season 101 AuditionS

 Please indicate the following in the body of your email:

-– I am seeking instructions to submit a virtual audition for Frozen at Greenville Theatre
+I am seeking instructions to submit a virtual audition for [Name of Show(s)] at Greenville Theatre.
+Then state your local housing for the duration of the contract.

 PREPARATION

-Actors are allowed and welcome to sing a song from the show.
+Actors are allowed and welcome to sing a song from the shows listed and perform a monologue from the plays listed in our upcoming season.

 CALLBACKS

-If you are called back, you will be sent an email with detailed instructions by Tuesday, October 21, 2025 at 6pm.
-If you have not received an email from us by that date and time, you have not been given a callback for this specific show.
+If you are called back, you will be sent an email with detailed instructions and dates listed by individual shows.
+If you have not received an email from us by March 27th, you have not been given a callback for the shows listed in the first half of the season, but it does not mean that you will not be considered or cast in other productions in Season 101.

 Please note that some roles may not need a callback process.